Can You Go to Jail for Not Paying Taxes in the UK?

 The Role of HMRC in Tax Enforcement

-HMRC has broad powers to detect and penalize tax evasion.
+HMRC has broad powers to detect and penalise tax evasion.
 These include:

 Investigative Powers: Access to bank accounts, financial statements, and third-party data.